Associate Professor, Sociology and Anthropology

-He has written extensively about how small farmers caught in a sweeping agrarian transition in Paraguay have experienced that country's halting transition to democracy, showing how activists create new ways of thinking and practising government.
-His first book, Guerrilla Auditors, is an ethnography of peasant land struggles in Paraguay, and of how rural thinking about property and information come into conflict with bureaucratic reform projects promoted by international experts.
-A second, forthcoming monograph, The Government of Beans, tells the story of the rise and fall of a progressive government experiment in environmental regulation that attempted to change the relationship between government, plants, people and territory.
+Kregg's long-term ethnographic work in Paraguay chronicles how small farmers caught in a sweeping agrarian transition have experienced that country's halting transition to democracy, showing how activists create new ways of thinking and practising government.
+His first book, Guerrilla Auditors, is an ethnography land struggles in Paraguay, and of how rural thinking about property and information come into conflict with bureaucratic reform projects promoted by international experts.
+The second book, The Government of Beans, tells the story of the rise and fall of a progressive government experiment in environmental regulation that attempted to change the relationship between government, plants, people and territory.